-Russian missile crosses into NATO member Poland, killing two people
+Zelensky accuses Russia of missile attack on Nato member Poland

 Polish PM calls urgent meeting of security and defence councils as Pentagon investigates

-Russian missiles crossed into Nato member Poland, killing two people, a senior US intelligence official said on Tuesday in what could mark a serious escalation of the war in Ukraine.
+Volodymyr Zelensky said Russian missiles hit Nato member Poland on Tuesday in what he called a “significant escalation” of the conflict as dozens more caused destruction and power outages across Ukraine.

-The weapons hit a grain store in Przewodow, Lublin, near the border with Ukraine, according to local media reports.
+US and other western officials were investigating explosions at a grain store in Przewodow, Lublin, in which two people were killed.

-Polish prime minister Mateusz Morawiecki has called an urgent meeting of the country’s security and defence councils, a government spokesman said.
+Polish prime minister Mateusz Morawiecki called an urgent meeting of the country’s security and defence councils.

+"We do not have any conclusive evidence at the moment as to who launched this missile ... it was most likely a Russian-made missile, but this is all still under investigation at the moment," Andrzej Duda, preident of Poland, told reporters.
+The Polish foreign ministry had earlier said that a Russian-made rocket had fallen on the village.

+Mr Duda said that it was very likely that Poland would request consultations under Article 4 of the Nato military alliance following the blast.
+"Our ambassador will be attending the meeting of the North Atlantic Council tomorrow at 10 am at Nato headquarters ... it is highly likely that the ambassador will request the activation of Article 4, or allied consultations," he said.

+Mr Duda spoke after Mr Morawiecki said that Poland would increase surveillance of its airspace following the incident.

-Pictures from the scene showed a huge crater in the ground.
-The Pentagon said was looking into the reports but had no corroborating information.
+Pictures from the scene showed a huge crater in the ground but the Pentagon said it had no information to corroborate reports of Russian involvement.

 LATEST NEWS: Over 100 missiles fired in heaviest airstrikes of war

-Latvia’s defence minister Artis Pabriks tweeted condolences “to our Polish brothers in arms.”

-“Criminal Russian regime fired missiles which target not only Ukrainian civilians but also landed on NATO territory in Poland,” he wrote.
+“It happens when evil goes unpunished and politicians engage in “pacification of aggressor” he said.
+He added that Moscow had “disguised whatever happened as a a “mistake”.

+Latvia’s defence minister Artis Pabriks meanwhile said that Naro could provide additional anti-aircraft defence to Poland and “a part of the territory of Ukraine”.

-“Latvia fully stands with Polish friends and condemns this crime.”
+He had earlier tweeted condolences “to our Polish brothers in arms”, and said: “Latvia fully stands with Polish friends and condemns this crime.”

+Officials from Norway, Lithuania and Estonia – that are all members of the Nato defence alliance – said they were trying to find out more information.
+“This is a very serious incident but much remains unclear,” Norwegian foreign minister Anniken Huitfeldt said, according to Norwegian news agency NTB.

+Russia denied the reports and said that Polish media and officials were deliberately trying to escalate tensions.

-It came as Moscow fired some 100 missiles on Ukraine, causing widespread power outages across the country, leaving the capital Kyiv without electricity and leaving at least one person dead.
+Meanwhile, Ukrainian officials said that Moscow fired some 90 missiles at Ukraine, causing widespread power outages across the country, leaving the capital Kyiv without electricity and leaving at least one person dead.

-The missiles hit several other cities including Lviv and Zhytomyr in the west, Kryvy Rih in the south and Kharkiv in the east.
+The missiles hit several other cities including Lviv and Zhytomyr in the west, Kryvyi Rih in the south and Kharkiv in the east.
 Several residential areas were reportedly hit.
 There were also claims the missiles had caused power cuts in neighbouring Moldova.

-A Ukrainian air force spokesman said Russia fired around 100 missiles, while President Volodymyr Zelensky put the number at 85 but warned more could follow.
+A Ukrainian air force spokesperson said Russia fired around 100 missiles, while President Zelensky put the number at 90 but warned more could follow.

-He said: “I know that the strikes turned off energy in many places… We are working, we will restore everything, we will survive.”
+“I want to say now to all our Polish brothers and sisters: Ukraine will always support you,” he added.

 The barrage came just days after Russian troops retreated from the key southern city of Kherson and followed a pattern in recent weeks of Moscow lashing out far from the front after battlefield losses.